WebOrigami/docs/src/content/framework/intro3.md

   <figcaption>greetings: transformed values</figcaption>
 </div>

 If you view the served site, you can inspect the intermediate `teamByName` graph as well as the final `greetings` graph.
-Being able to explore intermediate representations is, in fact, an extremely useful debugging facility of the Origami framework.
-Normally such intermediate representations are only indirectly viewable by setting debugger breakpoints and inspecting variable values in a properties panel — which is often cumbersome for complex data structures.
+Being able to explore intermediate representations is a valuable debugging facility of the Origami framework.
+Normally you can only view such intermediate representations by setting debugger breakpoints and inspecting variable values in a properties panel, which is often cumbersome for complex data structures.

 You've now roughed in the basic structure of the `team` route for the About Us site.
 The next step is to show something more interesting for a person than a simple greeting.